andk/pause/doc/local-dev-docker-compose.md

 ### paused

-The pause daemon handling uploads.
+The PAUSE daemon handling uploads.
 Logs to `/pause-run/log/paused.log`.

 To tail the log from the host, do: